In the guide

 Supplying products

-Products must be safe and comply when they are available for supply, or 'placed on the market'.
-This occurs when a manufacturer first makes the product available for further supply or when an importer takes ownership of the goods once they have been cleared by customs.
+Products must be safe and comply when they are made available for supply, otherwise known as being 'placed on the market'.
+This occurs when a manufacturer first makes the product available for further supply, or when an importer takes ownership of the goods once they have been cleared by customs.

 Products are 'supplied' when they are sold (including where they are exchanged for no money), hired (including hire purchase and letting) or lent to consumers, and includes where they are supplied as part of a contract for work.
 Even giving products as a prize or gift is supply.